jumson/cbcr/README.md

-This fork updates much of the configuration files and automates most of the process using Vagant with Virtualbox.
+This fork/branch updates much of the configuration files and automates most of the process using Vagant with Virtualbox.

 ------------------------------------------------------------------------